Statistical Learning Theory for Control: A Finite Sample Perspective

 When we have inputs $\Bs\neq 0$, we can obtain a similar result by repeating the same arguments as in~\cite{tsiamis2019finite} and replacing $\dy$ with $\dy+\du$.
 Once again we recover a rate of $\tilde{O}(1/\varepsilon^2)$.
 Equivalently, the error scales as $\tilde{O}(1/\sqrt{T})$.
-The main caveat is that we need to select $p$ to increase logarithmically with the horizon $T$.
-Ignoring $\varepsilon$, the SNR and other system-theoretic parameters, we obtain that the sample complexity upper bound scales with $p(\dy+\du)$, i.e., it depends at linearly on the size of the past horizon $p$.
+The main caveat is that we need to select $p$ to increase logarithmically with the horizon $T$ to mitigate the bias term.
+Ignoring $\varepsilon$, the $\snr$ and other system-theoretic parameters, we obtain that the sample complexity upper bound scales with $p(\dy+\du)$, i.e., it depends at linearly on the size of the past horizon $p$.
+This upper bound suggests that there is a tradeoff between reducing the bias term (large $p$) and reducing sample complexity (small $p$).
 This dependence on the past horizon $p$ arises because we ignore the structure of $G_p$ and we treat it as an unknown matrix.
 In this case $G_p$ has $p(\dy+\du)\dy$ unknown entries.
 Since every measurement $y_k$ contributes with $\dy$ components, then a sample complexity of $O(p(\dy+\du))$ suffices.
 However, it might be the case that this sample complexity is suboptimal since the true number of unknowns in $\thetas$ is of the order of $\dx^2+\dx(\dy+\du)$.
 It seems that by lifting the problem to higher dimensions in~\eqref{ID_eq:PO_ls}, we suffer from larger sample complexity.

 \begin{sidebar}{Isometry for Hankel Matrices}

 \phantomsection {S\arabic{sequation}} {S\arabic{stable}} {S\arabic{sfigure}}

 \sdbarinitial{L}et $\eta_0,\dots,\eta_{N-1}$ be a sequence of i.i.d. zero-mean isotropic Gaussian variables in $\Real^{\dhh}$, that is $\eta_t\sim\mathcal{N}(0,I_{\dhh})$, and consider the following Hankel matrix